tc39/proposal-ses/README.md

 object reference graph over time.
 ECMAScript (JavaScript) is a language with these properties.

-With the additional restrictions that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless, then we have an object-capability (ocap) language.
+With two additional restrictions, (1) that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and (2) that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless, we have an object-capability (ocap) language.
 In an ocap language, granted references are the sole representation of permission.

 Ocap languages enable us to program objects that are defensively consistent -- that is, they can defend their own invariants and provide correct service to